 IRAS Point Source Catalog (PSC) served as the main source for identification and study of IR galaxies, among which there are many Active Galaxies, as well as high-luminosity IR galaxies (ULIRGs, HLIRGs).
-69 Mickaelian et al.

 In Figure 1 we give infrared and far-infrared luminosities of IRAS galaxies vs. redshift.
 The outliers are objects with especially high IR/FIR luminosity, so called IR-excess galaxies.
 This way we have introduced a new class of objects.
+The importance of IR galaxies is given as follows (their relation to the following topics):